|

 Lightweight

 prototypes).
-Instead of quad helix or
+Instead of quad

-reports in the less
+reports in the „less

-disturbing kinds of braces chapter). -Protrusion
+disturbing kinds of braces“

-of disturbing lingual arches. -Distalization (backward
+disturbing lingual arches. -Distalization

-shift) of the last molars: segmented plate with distal screws,
+(backward shift) of molars: segmented

-instead of headgear, lip bumper, pendulum, distal-jet or other
+plate with distal screws, instead of headgear, lip bumper,

 Concerning bite